ABOUT KATE BERNAL

 We implemented a SaaS solution to conduct proper due diligence on potential suppliers which helped us improve our audit procurement compliance score.

 I also evaluated and approved RFQ/RFP documents and helped choose vendors.
 As in all my jobs, I was lucky to be surrounded by smart people.
-My last two managers were very skilled, so I learned a lot from them.
+My last two senior leaders were very skilled, so I learned a lot from them.

 My required two years in Panama were coming to an end, so I’d be able to leave soon.